influxdata/docs-v2/content/influxdb/v2/install/_index.md

     --env DOCKER_INFLUXDB_INIT_PASSWORD=<PASSWORD> \
     --env DOCKER_INFLUXDB_INIT_ORG=<ORG_NAME> \
     --env DOCKER_INFLUXDB_INIT_BUCKET=<BUCKET_NAME> \
-    influxdb:{{< latest-patch >}}
+    influxdb:2
    ```

    The command passes the following arguments:

-   - `--publish 8086:8086`: Exposes the container port `8086` for the InfluxDB [UI](/influxdb/v2/get-started/#influxdb-user-interface-ui) and [HTTP API](/influxdb/v2/reference/api/) on the host port `8086`.
+   - `--publish 8086:8086`: Exposes the InfluxDB [UI](/influxdb/v2/get-started/#influxdb-user-interface-ui) and [HTTP API](/influxdb/v2/reference/api/) on the host's `8086` port.
-   - `--mount type=volume,source=influxdb2-data,target=/var/lib/influxdb2`: Creates a volume named `influxdb2-data` mapped to the [InfluxDB Dockerhub data directory](/influxdb/v2/reference/internals/file-system-layout/?t=docker#file-system-layout) to persist data outside the container.
+   - `--mount type=volume,source=influxdb2-data,target=/var/lib/influxdb2`: Creates a volume named `influxdb2-data` mapped to the [InfluxDB data directory](/influxdb/v2/reference/internals/file-system-layout/?t=docker#file-system-layout) to persist data outside the container.
-   - `--mount type=volume,source=influxdb2-config,target=/etc/influxdb2`: Creates a volume named `influxdb2-config` mapped to the [InfluxDB Dockerhub configuration directory](/influxdb/v2/reference/internals/file-system-layout/?t=docker#file-system-layout) to make configurations available outside the container.
+   - `--mount type=volume,source=influxdb2-config,target=/etc/influxdb2`: Creates a volume named `influxdb2-config` mapped to the [InfluxDB configuration directory](/influxdb/v2/reference/internals/file-system-layout/?t=docker#file-system-layout) to make configurations available outside the container.
-   - `--env DOCKER_INFLUXDB_INIT_MODE=setup`: Environment variable that invokes the automated setup for the initial organization, user, bucket, and token when creating the container.
+   - `-e DOCKER_INFLUXDB_INIT_MODE=setup`: Environment variable that invokes the automated setup of the initial organization, user, bucket, and token when creating the container.
-   - `--env DOCKER_INFLUXDB_INIT_<SETUP_OPTION>`: Environment variables for initial setup options--replace the following with your own values:
+   - `-e DOCKER_INFLUXDB_INIT_<SETUP_OPTION>`: Environment variables for initial setup options--replace the following with your own values:
-     - `<USERNAME>`: The username for the initial [user](/influxdb/v2/admin/users/).
+     - `<USERNAME>`: The username for the initial [user](/influxdb/v2/admin/users/)--an admin user with an API [Operator token](/influxdb/v2/admin/tokens/#operator-token).
      - `<PASSWORD>`: The password for the initial [user](/influxdb/v2/admin/users/).
      - `<ORG_NAME>`: The name for the initial [organization](/influxdb/v2/admin/organizations/).
      - `<BUCKET_NAME>`: The name for the initial [bucket](/influxdb/v2/admin/buckets/).

-    For more options, see the [`influxdb` Dockerhub image](https://hub.docker.com/_/influxdb) documentation.
+    For more options, see the [`influxdb` Docker Hub image](https://hub.docker.com/_/influxdb) documentation.
-    _If you don't specify InfluxDB initial setup options, you can [setup manually](#set-up-influxdb) later using the UI or CLI in a running container._
+    _If you don't specify InfluxDB initial setup options, you can [set up manually](#set-up-influxdb) later using the UI or CLI in a running container._

 If successful, the command starts InfluxDB initialized with the user, organization, bucket,
-and _[operator token](/influxdb/v2/admin/tokens/#operator-token)_, and logs to stdout.
+and _[Operator token](/influxdb/v2/admin/tokens/#operator-token)_, and logs to stdout.
-You can view the operator token in the `/etc/influxdb2/influx-configs` file and use it to authorize [creating an All-Access token](#optional-create-all-access-tokens).
+You can view the Operator token in the `/etc/influxdb2/influx-configs` file and use it to authorize [creating an All Access token](#optional-create-all-access-tokens).

 _To run the InfluxDB container in [detached mode](https://docs.docker.com/engine/reference/run/#detached-vs-foreground),
  include the `--detach` flag in the `docker run` command._

 ### Run InfluxDB CLI commands in a container

-When you start a container using the `influxdb` Dockerhub image, it also installs the [`influx` CLI](https://docs.influxdata.com/influxdb/v2/tools/influx-cli/) in the container.
+When you start a container using the `influxdb` Docker Hub image, it also installs the [`influx` CLI](/influxdb/v2/tools/influx-cli/) in the container.
 With InfluxDB setup and running in the container, you can use the Docker CLI [`docker exec`](https://docs.docker.com/reference/cli/docker/container/exec/) command to interact with the `influx` and `influxd` CLIs inside the container.

-To use the `influx` CLI in the container, run `docker exec -it <CONTAINER_NAME> <INFLUX_CLI_COMMAND>`--for example:
+To use the `influx` CLI in the container, run `docker exec -it <CONTAINER_NAME> influx <COMMAND>`--for example:

 <!--pytest.mark.skip-->